RoberFonseca/NASA-Launch-Project/README.md

 # NASA-Launch-Project

+You can see the project on http://18.228.206.246:8000/

-Fork the code and run npm run deploy on the root folder.
+Or you can fork the code and run npm run deploy on the root folder.

 After doing that you can see the app on localhost:8000